Nearly half of new US virus infections are in just 5 states - WTMJ

 “The take-home message here is, let’s not jump the gun,” Geng said.
 “There’s light at the end of the tunnel.
 We all see it there.
 And we will get there.
 Slow and steady.”

 Bynum reported from Savannah, Georgia.
 Smith reported from Providence, Rhode Island.
-Associated Press writers Darlene Superville in Washington, David Eggert in Lansing, Michigan, and Michael Catalini in Trenton, New Jersey, also contributed to this report.
+Associated Press writers Darlene Superville in Washington, David Eggert in Lansing, Michigan, Adriana Gomez Licon in Miami and Michael Catalini in Trenton, New Jersey, also contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.